Election Day 2019: What each of the 10 Texas ballot propositions mean

 Proposition 10 (SJR 32): Transfer of Care of Law Enforcement Animals Amendment

-What it means: If passed, this proposition would allow retired law enforcements animals, such as a police K9's or horses, to be transferred to their handler or a qualified care taker if its in the animal's best interest.
+What it means: If passed, this proposition would allow retired law enforcement animals, such as a police K9s or horses, to be transferred to their handler or a qualified caretaker if its in the animal's best interest.

 The highest-ranking officer at a law enforcement agency would determine who the animal is transferred to.